 Stop Pond and Lake Odors at the Source

 Have you noticed pond or lake odors that smell like rotten eggs?
-When there is plenty of oxygen in your pond, the aerobic bacteria will happily breakdown organic matter without releasing hydrogen sulfide.
-If there is very little oxygen in your pond, anaerobic bacteria will step in and breakdown the organic material.
+When there is plenty of oxygen in your pond either naturally or from a properly sized aeration system, anaerobic bacteria will step in and breakdown the organic material.
 But, as they do it, they will give off hydrogen sulfide, the cause of the smell.

 You’ll breathe easier when your lake can breathe too